Total Equity

 What Is Total Equity?

-This metric can be viewed as the net value of a business.
-In simple terms, total equity represents what remains for the shareholders if all the company's assets are to be liquidated, and all debts are fully repaid.
+Total equity can be viewed as the net value of a business.
+It represents what remains for the shareholders if all the company's assets are to be liquidated, and all debts are fully repaid.
 It is prominently displayed as a line item on the balance sheet.

 In essence, total equity measures the net worth of a company, illustrating the residual value after subtracting the total liabilities from the total assets.
 Analysts and investors commonly use this metric to gauge a company's financial standing and evaluate its overall financial stability and performance.